-of respondents agree IT/ technology utilisation is their biggest operational challenge now and within the next five years Making the Most of Expansion While warehouse expansion solves some issues, adding more space to a warehouse is just one step towards meeting the needs of the on-demand marketplace.
-The real challenge is optimising the use of that space.
-In the short term, that means implementing technology that increases visibility, enhances productivity and provides the intelligence and flexibility to effectively navigate the ever-changing needs of warehousing.
-As they contemplate future enhancements, decision-makers realise that they need to evaluate their existing infrastructure.
-Modernising a warehouse is, by nature, a gradual process.
-Although introducing new technology may introduce new challenges, it is the only way to achieve the desired long-term outcomes for increased asset visibility, realtime guidance and data-driven performance.
+Making the Most of Expansion

+While warehouse expansion solves some issues, adding more space to a warehouse is just one step towards meeting the needs of the on-demand marketplace.
+The real challenge is optimizing the use of that space.
+In the near term, that means implementing technology that increases visibility, enhances productivity and provides the intelligence and flexibility to effectively navigate the ever-changing needs of warehousing.

+As they contemplate future enhancements, decision-makers realize that they need to evaluate their existing infrastructure.
+Modernizing a warehouse is, by nature, a gradual process.
+Although introducing new technology may introduce new challenges, it is the only way to achieve the desired long-term outcomes for increased asset visibility, real-time guidance and data-driven performance.
 The ability to leverage operational data also plays a crucial role in creating a more productive workforce and more efficient operations.

+The Labor Equation

-The Labour Equation As companies retrofit, expand and build new facilities, there is a growing need for more employees and technology solutions that will help them become more productive.
-Currently, 60% of respondents cite labour recruitment as an important operational challenge that will affect them over the next five years.
+As companies retrofit, expand and build new facilities, there is a growing need for more employees and technology solutions that will help them become more productive.
+Currently, 60% of respondents cite labor recruitment as an important operational challenge that will affect them over the next five years.

 Hiring new employees is only the beginning.
-Sixty percent of decision makers also identified labour efficiency and productivity as a top challenge.
-As warehouse leaders introduce a modern workforce to new technology, the majority of respondents see this as an opportunity to optimise workflows.
+Sixty percent of decision makers also identified labor efficiency and productivity as a top challenge.
+As warehouse leaders introduce a modern workforce to new technology, the majority of respondents see this as an opportunity to optimize workflows.

-With leaders reporting an average of four and a half weeks for workers to reach full productivity for inbound and outbound operations, they know they need to make a change in a volatile market where turnover is prevalent.
+With leaders reporting an average of fourand-one-half weeks for workers to reach full productivity for inbound and outbound operations, they know they need to make a change in a volatile market where turnover is prevalent.
 In fact, 63% want to improve individual worker or team productivity today while also achieving workflow conformity.

-The harmonious union of technology and front-line workers Warehouse leaders are pursuing new approaches to optimise productivity, efficiency and accuracy.
-Strategies range from continuing with mostly manual processes, to optimising labour by enabling workers with devices and technology, to deploying full automation.
+The harmonious union of technology and front-line workers

+Warehouse leaders are pursuing new approaches to optimize productivity, efficiency and accuracy.
+Strategies range from continuing with mostly manual processes, to optimizing labor by enabling workers with devices and technology, to deploying full automation.
 Not surprisingly, only a small number (16%) of respondents selected full automation (no human involvement) as an optimal solution for operational processes.